Why is My Sourdough Bread Gummy? – Solving Chewy Sourdough Problems

 What is the Float Test?

-To figure out whether your starter is ready try using the float test, which is a common favorite amongst home bakers.
+To figure out whether your starter is ready try using the float test, which is a common technique many use.
 The float test is when a teaspoon of a starter is dropped into a glass of water.
 If it floats then according to this method it is ready to use.

 Although this test isn’t always accurate, as every flour comes with its own variety of density, with sourdoughs being wet or stiff, so this test is prone to give misleading results.